 Identity, Leadership Development, Psychodynamics, Qualitative Research

-Jennifer Petriglieri is Professor of Organisational Behaviour at INSEAD, where she directs the Management Acceleration Programme, and teaches the High Impact Leadership Programme, the Leadership Transition Programme, and the Psychological Issues in Management elective course in the MBA.
+Jennifer Petriglieri is an Assistant Professor of Organisational Behaviour at INSEAD.
+She directs the Executive Education Management Acceleration Programme, and teaches the High Impact Leadership Programme, The Leadership Transition programme, and the Psychological Issues in Management elective course in the MBA programme.

 - JOURNAL ARTICLES - Deus Ex Machina?
 Career Progress and the Contingent Benefits of Knowledge Management Systems - European Management Journal